elgarcito/solvd-1-block-homework-5-part-2/README.md

 ### Solution

-The customlinkedlist package was created and contains the CustomLinkedList.java class.This class use generics and mimics the LinkedList<> of java.util.LinkedList in the followings
+The custom_linkedlist package was created and contains the CustomLinkedList.java class.This class use generics and mimics the LinkedList<> of java.util.LinkedList in the followings
 methods:
 * printAllData(): Print every element in the list